RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

         else
             rgb_o <= 3'b000;
     end
+    endmodule

-As in the previous paragraph, add the necessary ports and rename the registers for their purpose.
+As in the previous paragraph, add the necessary ports and rename the registers for their purpose (this time we only have 3 registers).
 Do not forget to pack the project into an IP core.

 Writing an IP core to work with the keyboard.
 *********************************************

-After creating an empty IP core, you will need to add an input for the buttons:
+Create another empty IP core where you will need to add an input for the buttons:

 .. code-block:: verilog